History of Victoria

-This article describes the history of the Australian colony and state of Victoria.
+The history of Victoria refers to the history of the Australian state of Victoria and the area's preceding Indigenous and British colonial societies.

 Before British colonisation of Australia, many Aboriginal peoples lived in the area now known as Victoria.
-A couple of years after the first Europeans settled there, in September 1836 the area became part of the colony of New South Wales, known as the District of Port Phillip.
-From 1851 until 1901 it became the Colony of Victoria, with its own government within the British Empire.
-In 1901 it became a state of the new Commonwealth of Australia.
+After the first Europeans settled there in October 1803, in September 1836 the area became part of the colony of New South Wales, known as the District of Port Phillip.
+In July 1851, the District of Port Phillip was established as its own colony, becoming the Colony of Victoria, with its own government within the British Empire.
+During the 1850s, gold was discovered in Clunes and Buninyong in Ballarat in 1851, which was the start of the Victorian Gold Rush.
+In 1901 it became a state of the Commonwealth of Australia.

 Aboriginal history

 The state of Victoria was originally home to many Aboriginal nations that had occupied the land for tens of thousands of years.
 According to Gary Presland, Aboriginal people have lived in Victoria for about 40,000 years, living a semi-nomadic existence of fishing, hunting and gathering, and farming eels, as is evident in the Budj Bim heritage areas.

 At the Keilor Archaeological Site a human hearth excavated in 1971 was radiocarbon-dated to about 31,000 years BP, making Keilor one of the earliest sites of human habitation in Australia.
 A cranium found at the site has been dated at between 12,000 and 14,700 years BP.

 Archaeological sites in Tasmania and on the Bass Strait Islands have been dated to between 20,000 – 35,000 years ago, when sea levels were 130 metres below present level allowing Aboriginal people to move across the region of southern Victoria and on to the land bridge of the Bassian plain to Tasmania by at least 35,000 years ago.

-During the Ice Age about 20,000 years BP, the area now the bay of Port Phillip would have been dry land, and the Yarra and Werribee river would have joined to flow through the heads then south and south west through the Bassian plain before meeting the ocean to the west.
+During the Ice Age about 20,000 years BP, the area now the bay of Port Phillip was dry land, and the Yarra and Werribee rivers joined to flow through the heads then south and south west through the Bassian plain before meeting the ocean to the west.
 Tasmania and the Bass Strait islands became separated from mainland Australia around 12,000 BP, when the sea level was approximately 50 m below present levels.
 Port Phillip was flooded by post-glacial rising sea levels between 8000 and 6000 years ago.

 Oral history and creation stories from the Wathaurong, Woiwurrung and Boonwurrung languages describe the flooding of the bay, which they call Narm-Narm; it was previously covered in scrubby tea-tree and was a kangaroo hunting ground.
 Aboriginal creation stories describe how Bunjil was responsible for the formation of the bay, or the bay was flooded when the Yarra River was created.
 Another story says that Balayang the bat created the oceans, rivers, and creeks.